enebular/enebular-runtime-agent/tools/updater/README.md

 ## Update Options

+The following options can be specified when updating.

 ### User

 If enebular-agent was installed under a non-default user, then that user must be specified with the `--user` option when updating too.